findashu/findashu/README.md

 ## I'm a Husband, Developer and Teacher!!

+A software engineer who is passionate about work on end to end products and teach people coding.
+I spent most of my time in front of ```Laptop``` or travelling.
+I enjoy working on MERN stack and Cloud Infra mainly PaaS Services and part of IaaS.

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to travel and reading

-I'm a software engineer who is passionate about work on end to end products and teach people coding.
-I spent most of my time in front of ```Laptop``` or travelling.
-I enjoy working on MERN stack and Cloud Infra mainly PaaS Services and part of IaaS.

 ### Find me around the web :earth_asia: